-Hiking puts a strain on your legs and therefore trekking poles (also referred to as hiking poles) can be very useful for long hikes or ascending steep slopes.
-Experts claim that trekking poles on average reduce the strain on legs with 25%.
+Hiking puts a strain on your legs and therefore trekking poles (also called hiking poles) can be very useful for long hikes or ascending steep slopes.
+Experts claim that they on average reduce the strain on legs with 25%.
 Furthermore, they increase traction (due to more points of contact with the surface) and are also very useful for probing the terrain (you can for example check how deep the snow is before stepping into it).
 For those who use tarps for spending the nights outdoors, it might be interesting to note that trekking poles can be also used to suspend a tarp so that it forms a shelter.

 Here we selected and reviewed the best trekking poles to make your buying decision a little easier.
-We only listed lightweight and durable trekking poles.This selection was updated on the 8th of January 2018.
+We only listed lightweight and durable products.

 1. Buying Trekking Poles – What is important?

 With lightweight gear you can hike more efficiently and therefore trekking poles should be lightweight.
-In this review we only listed lightweight products – the heaviest product in this review weighs around 1 lb.
-6 oz. (per pair).
+In this review we only listed lightweight products – the heaviest product in this review weighs around 1.4 pounds.
+To learn more about why it is important to use lightweight gear for hiking, read our article Why hike lightweight.

 There are three different types of trekking poles; collapsible, foldable and foldable + collapsible.

-Collapsible trekking poles are adjustable in length which is very useful as you can lengthen them when going downhill and shorten them when going uphill.
-However, they are typically heavier than foldable trekking poles (although the material also plays a role) and can’t be packed as small.
+Collapsible are adjustable in length which is very useful as you can lengthen them when going downhill and shorten them when going uphill.
+However, they are typically heavier than foldable (although the material also plays a role) and can’t be packed as small.
 Such poles are best for those who typically hike on technically easy trails.

-Foldable trekking poles consist of several sections which are connected with a Kevlar cord (like tent poles).
-Such trekking poles can be packed very small and are thus great for those who often do technically challenging trails – they don’t get in the way when attached to a backpack.
+Foldable consist of several sections which are connected with a Kevlar cord (like tent poles).
+They can be packed very small and are thus great for those who often do technically challenging trails – they don’t get in the way when attached to a backpack.
 However, they can’t be adjusted in length which is a big weakness.

 The locking mechanism secures the trekking pole at the desired length.
 There are two different locking mechanisms; lever lock and twist lock.
 The lever lock mechanism is easier to adjust while wearing gloves.
 The twist lock mechanism uses a screw setup and requires more time.
 It is also more prone to malfunction.